Stories

 John Lennon And Paul McCartney Competed As Friends

-John and Paul had much in common, musically and personally, which helped them bond better.
+John Lennon and Paul had much in common, musically and personally, which helped them bond better.
 The duo had similar backgrounds— both lost their mothers when they were younger.
 They wrote and played together, shared ideas, and bonded even before The Beatles came to life, but this did not stop them from competing with each other.

 WINGS, Paul McCartney, circa 1976.